AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/deploying/overview.md

 ---

-# Driftsätta till AEM as a Cloud Service {#deploying-to-aem-as-a-cloud-service}
+# Distribuera till AEM as a Cloud Service {#deploying-to-aem-as-a-cloud-service}

 ## Introduktion {#introduction}